 If you’re interested in teaching high school Bible overseas, register with Mission:Teach then go to their Opportunities section.
 Also visit the jobs posted on the Network of International Christian Schools site.
 Many overseas schools require partial or full support-raising, but there are paid positions as well.
 If you’re looking for fully paid positions overseas, pay special attention to openings in Korea or Hong Kong.

 If you have experience in the field, I recommend applying to teacher agencies.
 (Yes, you will need to apply and be accepted.)
 I don’t have statistics to prove this, but from my experience applicants who use agencies have a higher chance of being interviewed and getting a job.
 Of course, for Bible teacher positions, you will need to apply to teacher agencies that focus on independent and private schools such as Southern Teachers Agency.
 (If anyone knows of other relevant teacher agencies for Bible teachers, please add them to the comments section below.)

 Landing the Job

-The last step to becoming a high school Bible teacher is landing the job and nowadays that’s the hardest step of all.
-I only know a little about this one but here goes: send in everything requested; make personal contact with the school—perhaps a phone call or even a visit; if you know someone at the school let him or her know that you’re applying; finally be positive in the interview.
+The last step to becoming a high school Bible teacher is landing the job.
+I only know a little about this one but here goes: send in everything requested promptly; make personal contact with the school—perhaps a phone call or even a visit; if you know someone at the school let him or her know that you’re applying; finally be prepared and positive in the interview.

 All the best in becoming a high school Bible teacher!